-Today we’re kicking off a series of blogs giving you a behind the scenes look at the development of League of Infamy – our new game which funded on Kickstarter last year.
-Late pledges are available on Gamefound until April 6th, so we’re exploring the story of the game once more.
-In this blog, we’re looking back at the early stages of development and how League of Infamy came to be the ‘occasionally co-operative dungeon crawler’.
+Today we’re kicking off a series of blogs giving you a behind the scenes look at the development of League of Infamy – which is heading to stores on May 24th.
+In this blog, we’re looking back at the early stages of development and how League of Infamy came to be the ‘the dungeon crawler where it pays to be bad’.

 But first we need to travel way back into the distant mists of time.
 Remember 2014?
-Back when we didn’t have flying cars and robot butlers.
+Back when we could game with another actual person and high five each other without getting arrested.
 What a crazy year.
 Well, Mantic launched a Kickstarter for Dungeon Saga, a classic take on the traditional dungeon crawler, and it went rather well!
 The campaign launched not only the core game, but a series of expansions and big monsters too.

 After the Kickstarter, Dungeon Saga was extremely popular as a retail product.
 We had to re-print the core game almost 10 times and it was translated into multiple languages.
 We’ve often talked about creating an updated Dungeon Saga, using some of the revised rules from Star Saga and originally League of Infamy started from that idea.